 By law, you are required to obtain health insurance.
 This will cover the cost of any medical treatment you may require during your stay in Germany, including in the case that a person cannot pay for the doctor because of their illness.
-It is up to you whether you choose legal or private health insurance.
+In Germany there is a system of Public Insurance (statutory health insurance, gesetzliche Krankenversicherung) and Private Insurance.

 The basic insurance plan covers the following services:

-German healthcare providers include AOK, BARMER, DAK, HEK, KKH and IKK.
+German healthcare providers include DAK, TK, AOK, BARMER, KKH.

 If you’re a student from the EU or EEA and already possess insurance in your own country, your existing plan may be accepted by German health companies.
 Similarly, if you’re the owner of a European Health Insurance Card (EHIC) which is recognised in Germany, you don't need to register for insurance in Germany.
 If this is the case, you will receive a certificate stating you are exempt from German insurance.